domRiddle/ASF/FAQ.md

 ***

-**Q:** How long do I have to wait for cards to drop?
+### How long do I have to wait for cards to drop?

-**A:** **As long as it takes** - seriously.
+**As long as it takes** - seriously.
 Every game has different farming difficulty set by developer/publisher, and it's totally up to them how fast cards are being dropped.
 Majority of the games follow 1 drop per 30 minutes of playing, but there are also games requiring from you to play even several hours before dropping a card.
 In addition to that, your account might be restricted from receiving card drops from games you didn't play for enough time yet, as stated in **[performance](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)** section.
 Do not attempt to make guesses how long ASF should farm given title - it's not up to you, neither ASF to decide.
 There is nothing you can do to make it faster, and there is no "bug" related to cards not being dropped in timely fashion - you do not control cards dropping process, neither does ASF.

 ***

-**Q:** Do I have to put my account credentials?
+### Do I have to put my account credentials?

-**A:** **Yes**.
+**Yes**.
 ASF requires your account credentials in the same way as official Steam client does, as it's using the same method for Steam network interaction.
 This however doesn't mean that you have to put your account credentials in ASF configs, you can keep using ASF with `null`/empty `SteamLogin` and/or `SteamPassword`, and input that data on each ASF run, when required.
 This way your credentials are not saved anywhere, but of course ASF can't autostart without your help.
 ASF also offers several other ways of increasing your **[security](https://github.com/JustArchi/ArchiSteamFarm/wiki/Security)**, so feel free to read that part of the wiki if you're advanced user.
 If you're not, and you don't want to put your account credentials in ASF configs, then simply don't do that, and instead input it as-needed when ASF asks for them.

 ***

-**Q:** Farming takes too long, can I somehow speed it up?
+### Farming takes too long, can I somehow speed it up?

-**A:** The only thing which heavily affects speed of farming is selected **[cards farming algorithm](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)** for your bot instance.
+The only thing which heavily affects speed of farming is selected **[cards farming algorithm](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)** for your bot instance.
 Everything else has negligible effect and will not make farming faster, while some actions such as launching ASF process several times will even **make it worse**.
 If you really have an urge of making every damn second from farming process, then ASF allows you to fine-tune some core farming variables such as `FarmingDelay` - all of them are explained in **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)**.
 However, as I said, the effect is negligible, and choosing proper cards farming algorithm for given account is one and the only crucial choice that can heavily affect speed of farming, everything else is pure cosmetic.
 Instead of worrying about farming speed, just launch ASF and let it do its job - I can assure you that it's doing it in the most effective way I could come up with.
 The less you care, the more you will be satisfied.

 ***

-**Q:** But ASF said that farming will take about X time!
+### But ASF said that farming will take about X time!

-**A:** ASF gives you rough approximation based on number of cards you need to drop, and your chosen algorithm - this is nowhere close to the actual time that you will spend on farming, which is usually longer than this, as ASF assumes best case only, and ignores all Steam Network quirks, internet disconnections, overload of Steam servers and likewise.
+ASF gives you rough approximation based on number of cards you need to drop, and your chosen algorithm - this is nowhere close to the actual time that you will spend on farming, which is usually longer than this, as ASF assumes best case only, and ignores all Steam Network quirks, internet disconnections, overload of Steam servers and likewise.
 It should be seen only as a general indicator how long you can expect ASF to be farming, very often in best case, as actual time will differ, even significantly in some cases.
 Like pointed out above, do not try to guess how long given game will be farmed, it's not up to you, neither ASF to decide.

 ***

-**Q:** Can ASF work on my android/smartphone?
+### Can ASF work on my android/smartphone?

-**A:** ASF is a C# program that requires working implementation of .NET Core.
+ASF is a C# program that requires working implementation of .NET Core.
 Currently there is no native .NET Core build for Android itself, but there are proper and working builds for linux on ARM architecture, so it's totally possible to use something like **[Linux Deploy](https://play.google.com/store/apps/details?id=ru.meefik.linuxdeploy)** for installing Linux, then using ASF in such Linux chroot as usual.

 It's very likely that in the future we'll see working .NET Core for Android itself.

 ***

-**Q:** Can ASF idle items from Steam games, such as CS:GO or Unturned?
+### Can ASF idle items from Steam games, such as CS:GO or Unturned?

-**A:** **No**, this is against Steam ToS and Valve clearly stated that with last wave of community bans for farming TF2 items.
+**No**, this is against Steam ToS and Valve clearly stated that with last wave of community bans for farming TF2 items.
 ASF is a Steam cards farming program, not game items farmer - it doesn't have any capability of farming game items, and it's not planned to add such feature in the future, ever, mainly because of violating Steam terms of use.
 Please do not ask about this - the best you can get is a report from some salty user and you having problems.

 ***

-**Q:** I'm Linux / OS X user, will ASF idle games that are not available for my OS?
+### I'm Linux / OS X user, will ASF idle games that are not available for my OS?
 Will ASF idle 64-bit games when I'm running it on 32-bit OS?

-**A:** Yes, ASF is not even bothering with downloading actual game files, so it will work with all your licenses tied to your Steam account, regardless of any platform or technical requirements.
+Yes, ASF is not even bothering with downloading actual game files, so it will work with all your licenses tied to your Steam account, regardless of any platform or technical requirements.
 It should also work for games tied to specific region (region-locked games) even when you're not in the matching region, although we didn't test this.

 ***